yao-laboratory/cellMarkerPipe/README.md

 #### Using cellMarkerPipe in command-line mode
 ##### Step 0: cellMarkerPipe Overview
 cellMarkerPipe is able to be run in command line.
-We can find this pipepline has 3 main steps: preprocess, selection and evaluation.
+This pipepline has 3 main steps: preprocess, selection and evaluation.
 ``` bash
 python cellMarkerPipe.py -h
 ```